lenskit/lkpy/README.md

 [conda-lock]: https://github.com/conda-incubator/conda-lock

+We recommend using an Anaconda environment for developing LensKit.
+We don't maintain the Conda environment specification directly - instead, we maintain information in `setup.toml` to be able to generate it, so that we define dependencies and versions in one place.

-We recommend using an Anaconda environment for developing LensKit.  [conda-lock][] can help you set up the environment (replace `linux-64` with your platform):
+[conda-lock][] can help you set up the environment (replace `linux-64` with your platform):

     # install conda-lock in base environment
     # alternatively: pip install conda-lock
     conda install -c conda-forge conda-lock
     # create the lock file for Python 3.9
-    conda-lock -p linux-64 -f pyproject.toml -f build-tools/python-3.9-spec.yml
+    conda-lock -p linux-64 -f pyproject.toml -f lkbuild/python-3.9-spec.yml
     # create the environment
     conda env create -n lkpy -f conda-linux-64.lock

 This will create a Conda environment called `lkpy` with the packages required to develop and test LensKit.

-We don't maintain the Conda environment specification directly - instead, we maintain information in `setup.toml` to be able to generate it, so that we define dependencies and versions in one place.
+We also provide support for automating some of this process through LensKit's infrastructure utilities:

+    invoke dev-lock

+The `lkbuild/boot-env.yml` file defines a Conda environment with the packages necessary for the lockfile generation to work.
+The full set of commands:

+    conda env create -f lkbuild/boot-env.yml
+    conda activate lkboot
+    invoke dev-lock
+    conda create -n lkpy -f conda-linux-64.lock
+    conda activate lkpy

+`invoke dev-lock` can optionally specify the BLAS implementation (`openblas` or `mkl`), and the Python version.

 ## Testing Changes